sigasi/sigasi_insights/content/manual/views.md

 {{< figure src="/img/manual/bookmarks-view.png" >}}

-You can easily add bookmarks by right clicking the line number where you want to add a bookmark.
+You can easily add bookmarks by right-clicking the line number where you want to add a bookmark.
 You can get an overview of all bookmarks in the **Bookmarks View** (**Window > Show View > Others...**).